MicrosoftDocs/winrt-api/windows.management.update/previewbuildsmanager_issupported_930300905.md

 # Windows.Management.Update.PreviewBuildsManager.IsSupported

 ## -description
-Specifies whether preview builds are supported on the device.
+Determines if this API is supported on the device.

 ## -returns
-True if preview builds are supported; False otherwise.
+True if the API is supported; False otherwise.

 ## -remarks